 This is something that usually happens when people aren’t consistent enough with their watering habits.
-If you water your plants too much a few times, then you could wind up seeing edema signs as a result.
+If you water your plants too much a few times, you could wind up seeing edema signs as a result.

 Thankfully, this isn’t a huge deal and you aren’t going to have to worry too much about this.
 You should notice that edema signs occur less and less as your plant continues to mature.

-Just do your best to try to keep a consistent watering schedule that is meeting the needs of your fiddle leaf fig. If you are able to do this, then you should get good results and you won’t see edema issues pop up any longer.
+Just do your best to try to keep a consistent watering schedule that is meeting the needs of your fiddle leaf fig. If you are able to do this, you should get good results and you won’t see edema issues pop up any longer.